 Munley Law Personal Injury Attorneys has more than 60 years of experience handling serious injury cases involving tanker truck accidents.
-Our attorneys have represented tanker truck accident victims and their families all across Pennsylvania and the United States.
-If you or someone in your family was hurt or killed in a tanker truck crash, our team of lawyers is ready to help you today.
+Our attorneys have represented tanker truck accident victims and their families all across the United States.
+If you or someone in your family was hurt or killed in a tanker truck crash, our team of truck accident lawyers is ready to help you today.

-Call us today for a FREE evaluation of your tanker truck accident case at (570) 338-4494.
+Call us today for a FREE evaluation of your tanker truck accident case.
 We can help you get compensation for your medical bills, lost wages, and pain and suffering.
 You can also fill out our online contact form or click on our Chat button to chat with a representative right now.
 There is no charge for our initial consultation, and we do not collect a fee unless we win your case.

 Tanker Truck Accident Lawsuits Require Trucking Law Experts

 A crash with a tanker truck is no ordinary auto accident.
 Due to their extremely serious and often devastating nature, tanker truck accidents should only ever be handled by a qualified truck accident law firm.
 While many personal injury firms claim they handle truck cases, only a select few have a successful track record winning them.
 Even fewer can claim national leadership positions in industry groups and board certification by the National Board of Trial Advocacy.
 That is what sets Munley Law Personal Injury Attorneys apart.

 Our truck accident lawyers have been winning groundbreaking victories on behalf of truck wreck victims for decades both in settlements and at trial.